-During periods of economic collapse, interest rates peak to abnormally high levels, and it limits the amount of money that is available for investors to invest.
-High interest rates hinder economic growth since investors, corporations, and government find it costly to service existing debt obligations and take out new loans due to the high cost of capital.
+During periods of economic collapse, interest rates peak at abnormally high levels, and it limits the amount of money that is available for investors to invest.
+High interest rates hinder economic growth since investors, corporations, and the government find it costly to service existing debt obligations and take out new loans due to the high cost of capital.

 When a major company declares its inability to finance its debt obligations and resorts to disposing of its assets to pay creditors, investors lose confidence in the company and will be hesitant to trade their money during periods of financial distress.